Vasissualiyp/GIZMO-MUSIC_tutorial/docs/gizmo_setup.md

 Sample `gizmo.params` is provided in this tutorial repo, in the `templates` directory.
 You have to run MUSIC to generate initial conditions for GIZMO first, running GIZMO without MUSIC first would result in your run failing.
+It should mostly run with MUSIC-generated ICs, except `MaxMemSize` flag should be edited (see below).

+Here are just some of the things you should check:
+* **IMPORTANT** `MaxMemSize` is not set in the sample parameter file.
+  It is basically how much memory is available per core.
+  Through my testing, I found that these values are good:
+  * 4000 for Niagara
+  * 4000 for Niagara
+  * 7500 for CITA
+  * 7500 for CITA-starq (It might be more, but I didn't test it
+  * On a personal machine, it depends.
+Try increasing until GIZMO refuses to run.
+* Make sure that your Initial Conditions (ICs) are generated and are in the specified location (`InputCondFile`)
+* Make sure that `OutputDir` exists or at least create it in your job submission
+* Make sure that you set the `ICFormat` to the format of your ICs (it's usually 1 for MUSIC-generated ICs, since it's just GADGET binary, but should be 3 for hdf5 snapshots created by GIZMO)
+* Make sure that `TimeOfFirstSnapshot` corresponds to the time in the ICs
+* Make sure that your cosmology matches your ICs

 ## Create submission script